TEF

 2014 – Present

 Before 1991, India operated under strict import substitution.
 Trade barriers were among the world's highest.
 Nearly 90% of tradable goods required import licences.
-The CHA's role was navigating the Licence Raj — not valuation complexity.
-Global MNC structures and intercompany payment characterisation were not yet issues.
+Trade administration was dominated by licence navigation, not valuation complexity.
+Multinational corporate structures and intercompany payment characterisation were not yet regulatory issues.

 355%